 CREF was launched in 2009 to gather governments, utilities, multilaterals and investors to explore opportunities to ramp up investment in clean energy across the Caribbean.
 250 delegates from 20 countries flew into Montego Bay for the inaugural event.
 The need – for information, for meetings, for dialog, for transparency in the market – was clear.
 Since then, we haven’t looked back.

-Today, CREF has doubled in size.
-500 delegates from 50 countries participated in CREF 2016.
+Today, CREF has more than doubled in size.
+550 delegates from 50 countries participated in CREF 2017.
 100 speakers across multiple tracks, case-studies and workshops contributed their expertise and experience.
 Governments and utilities from over 20 Caribbean jurisdictions attended.
-Over 50 sponsors, exhibitors and partners joined the roster of CREF supporters this year.
+Over 50 sponsors, exhibitors and partners joined the roster of CREF supporters in 2017.
 CREF has become, very simply, the place where the Caribbean energy market meets.

 Want to get a sense for who attends?
-Download last year’s delegate list: CREF 2016 Attendee List
+Download a sample delegate list: CREF 2016 Attendee List

 Mission-Aligned and Supporting Regional Objectives